maxdevblock/cubmods/docs/source/manual.rst

     ,\; r=1,2,\ldots,m

-In the example, we'll draw a sample from a CUSH2 model without covariates and then estimate the parameter given the observed sample.
+In the example, we'll draw a sample from a CUSH2 model without covariates and then estimate the parameters given the observed sample.

 Notice that, since the ``model`` is not the default ``"cub"``, we need to specify it.
 Passing a list of two shelter categories with the *kwarg* ``sh``, a CUSH2 model will be